-The NPPF consultation launched in December 2022 runs until 2nd March, 2023.
+The NPPF consultation was launched just prior to Christmas 2022 and will run until 2nd March, 2023.
 The Consultation Version of the NPPF sets out that the Standard Method for calculating the housing requirement (as used by West Berkshire for the regulation 19 version of the plan) will be advisory not mandatory and should only be the starting point for local plan.
 There is a particular focus within the consultation NPPF on taking into account the character of an area when assessing how much housing can be accommodated.

-Therefore it is unacceptable that West Berkshire are continuing to consult on the current version of the local plan, that councillors did not require the final version of the plan to be brought back to them for before it is submitted to the Planning Inspectorate for examination.
+Since this announcement, several Local Authorities have paused their plan-making process whilst they await the outcome of the consultation.
+On this basis, it is unacceptable that West Berkshire are continuing to consult on the current version of the local plan and also that councillors did not require the final version of the plan to be brought back to them for approval before it is submitted to the Planning Inspectorate for examination.